dr-leo/pandaSDMX/doc/usage.rst

 Also, the ``write``  method provides the following parameters to increase performance for large datasets with regular indexes (e.g. monthly data):

 * ``fromfreq``: if True, the index will be extrapolated from the first date or period and the frequency.
-  Thks only if the dataset is uniform, e.g. has no gaps like for daily trading data.
+  This is only robust if the dataset has a uniform index, e.g. has no gaps like for daily trading data.
 * ``reverse_obs``:: if True, return observations in a series in reverse document order.
 This may be useful to establish chronological order, in particular incombination with ``fromfreq``.
 Default is False.

 Working with files
 ---------------------

 The :class:`pandasdmx.api.Request.get` method accepts two optional keyword arguments ``tofile``  and ``fromfile``.
-If specified, any SDMX message received from the server will be written to a file, or a file will be read instead of making a request to a remote server.
+If a file path or, in case of ``fromfile``, a  file-like object is given, any SDMX message received from the server will be written to a file, or a file will be read instead of making a request to a remote server.